Court Document Translation Dubai — MOJ Guide

 What Gets Rejected: Common Mistakes

-We've seen hundreds of rejections over the years.
+Through years of managing court documents as a concierge service, we’ve seen hundreds of rejections.
 These are the patterns that cause problems:

 1. Wrong Paper Size

-US Letter size (8.5" × 11") gets flagged because UAE courts use A4 (210mm × 297mm).
+US Letter size (8.5” x 11”) gets flagged because UAE courts use A4 (210mm x 297mm).
 This seems minor but causes consistent rejections.
 Always confirm paper size before printing.

 2. Missing Page Numbers